 Downtown Ludington is home to unique, quality restaurants as well as great spots to enjoy craft beer and cocktails.
 Whether you’re on the rooftop deck at Over the Moon at Blue Moon with a plate of lobster nachos, ordering smokin’ good barbeque from Q’s Smokehouse or digging into chicken and waffles at Table 14, there are plenty of unexpected culinary creations worth trying!
 Craft beer spots like Jamesport Brewing Co., Ludington Bay Brewing Co. and The Mitten are fun places to sip on some local suds.

 BIKE THE TRAILS

 Ludington has long been a destination for cyclists who enjoy exploring the outdoors.
 The area boasts picturesque shoreline routes with sand-dune panoramas, scenic wooded trails and miles of idyllic rural country roads.
 With the rising popularity of year-round fat tire biking, gravel road riding and bike-packing, new adventures are opening up that are only limited by your imagination.

 BONUS: CATCH SOME LIVE MUSIC

 (We couldn’t keep it to just 12 things to do in Ludington!)
 The city’s music scene has exploded in recent years.
-In the height of the summer season, you’ll find live music every night of the week.
-Whether it is an eclectic set at The Mitten Bar, a jam in the North James Street plaza on Thursday’s evenings or a community dance party at West Shore Bank’s Rhythm and Dunes Concerts at Waterfront Park, there’s a genre and spot for everyone.
+At the height of the summer season, you’ll find live music every night of the week.
+Whether it is an eclectic set at The Mitten Bar, a jam in the North James Street Plaza on Thursday evenings or a community dance party at West Shore Bank’s Rhythm and Dunes Concerts at Waterfront Park, there’s a genre and spot for everyone.